PierreLorenzi/HyperCardPreview/StackFormat.md

 0x2C | UInt32 | Total size of the part list
 0x30 | UInt16 | Number of part contents
 0x32 | UInt32 | Total size of the part content list
-0x36 | [Part](#part)[] | List of the parts
+0x36 | [Part](#part)[] | List of the parts, buttons and fields together
 *variable* | [Part Content](#part-content)[] | List of the contents of the parts *variable* | [String](#string) | Name of the card *variable* | [String](#string) | Script of the card

 ### Background Block

 A background block contains the properties of a background.
-It has the same structure as a card block except that it has fewer properties.

 Offset | Type | Content
 --- | --- | ---
 0x0 | [Block Header](#block-header) | Header of the block.
 Type is `BKGD`, and the ID of the block is the same as the ID of the background in HyperCard
 0x10 | SInt32 | ID of the [Bitmap Block](#bitmap-block) storing the background picture.
 If zero, the background is transparent.
-0x14 | UInt16 | Flags, Bit 14: cant delete, Bit 13: (not show pict), Bit 11: dont search
+0x14 | UInt16 | Flags, Bit 14: can't delete, Bit 13: (not show pict), Bit 11: don't search
 0x16 | UInt16 | *Alignment bytes, =0*
 0x18 | UInt32 | Number of cards in this background
 0x1C | SInt32 | ID of the next background